 Together with my colleague Dr. Sarah Schäfer-Althaus (University of Koblenz) I am currently organising the conference Locating Intersections of Medicine and Mobility in 19th-Century Britain that will take place in Erlangen on 4 and 5 October 2019.
-Speakers will include Pamela Gilbert (University of Florida), Andrew Mangham (University of Reading), Hilary Marland (University of Warwick), Charlotte Mathieson (University of Surrey) and Sally Shuttleworth (University of Oxford).
-The conference is supported by the Fritz Thyssen Foundation.
+Further information on the conference can be found here.